Sectors

 Escrow for the public sector

-Escrow4all’s escrow services ensure that public organisations retain access to source code, data and vital applications—even if the supplier fails.
-This safeguards digital continuity and ensures compliance with legal requirements such as the GDPR, archiving laws, and security standards like ISO 27001 and the BIO.
+Escrow4all’s software escrow services provide public sector organisations with certainty.
+By guaranteeing access to source code, data and mission-critical government applications, software escrow prevents vendor lock-in and safeguards digital continuity, while supporting compliance with regulations such as GDPR, public records legislation and information security standards including ISO 27001 and BIO.

 1) Digital Service Delivery as a Public Duty